"Portugal." YourDictionary, n.d. Web. 15 August 2019. <https://www.yourdictionary.com/Portugal>.

 Portugal. (n.d.).
 Retrieved August 15th, 2019, from https://www.yourdictionary.com/Portugal

-A country of southwest Europe on the western Iberian Peninsula.
-It includes the Madeira Islands and the Azores in the northern Atlantic Ocean.
-Originally inhabited by the Lusitanians, a Celtiberian people, the mainland area was subjugated by the Romans in the second century B.C. and was later conquered by the Visigoths and Moors.
-Spain recognized Portugal as an independent kingdom in 1143, and it soon flourished as a maritime and colonial power with holdings stretching from Africa to the Far East and Brazil in the New World.
-Much of its empire was lost to the British and the Dutch in the 17th and 18th centuries, and the remaining colonies became independent in the 20th century.
+A country of southwest Europe on the western Iberian Peninsula and the Madeira Islands and the Azores in the northern Atlantic Ocean.
+Originally inhabited by the Lusitanians, a Celtiberian people, the mainland area was subsequently held by the Romans, the Visigoths, and the Moors before the establishment of an independent Christian kingdom in the 1100s.
+Portugal flourished as a maritime and colonial power in the 1400s and 1500s with holdings in Africa, India, Southeast Asia, and Brazil.
+Much of its empire was lost to the British and the Dutch in the 1600s and 1700s, and the remaining colonies became independent in the 1800s and 1900s.
 Lisbon is the capital and the largest city.x

 For Portugal, completed in 1886 for the Portuguese possessions in the Indies; in force.

 And Leonora, daughter of Edward, king of Portugal, was born at Vienna Neustadt on the 22nd of March 1 459.

 In height when full-grown, with spreading branches drooping at their extremities; it has been much planted in Portugal, especially in the neighbourhood of Cintra.